italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 This TNS alias is needed to build the connection string that VOMS will use to communicate with the database backend.
 Usually, TNS aliases are maintained in the tnsnames.ora file, located in a directory that is usually exported to applications via the TNS_ADMIN Oracle environment variable.
-For more information regarding TNS aliases, consult the Oracle online documentation (http://www.oracle.com/pls/db102/homepage).
+For more information regarding TNS aliases, consult the [Oracle online documentation](http://www.oracle.com/pls/db102/homepage).

 `voms-configure` is used also for removing already configured vos